-Wave - Open source and based on Laravel. - Source: dev.to / 4 months ago
+Wave - Open source and based on Laravel. - Source: dev.to / over 1 year ago

 I'm using a pre-built thing called Wave that uses Laravel, and a few other things like Voyager to have a functioning member-ready site.
 It works really well, but something about it does not seem to jive with Cloudways, and my only thought is that it could be something about the database configuration or something, but I have no clue.
 I tried a brand new Wave install just to test, and it still happens on all fresh...
-Source: about 1 year ago
+Source: over 2 years ago

 Tailwind CSS - A utility-first CSS framework for rapidly building custom user interfaces.